 Application Data

-• It is linked to the drive control board via plugs 6PL and 8PL, the dc power supply and instrumentation board via plug 4PL, and the customer/system via RS-232C connector COMPL and terminal board points.
+The board employs Berg-type jumpers for manufacturing tests and customer options.
+It's linked to the drive control board via plugs 6PL and 8PL, the DC power supply and instrumentation board via plug 4PL, and the customer/system through RS-232C connector COMPL and terminal board points.
+The terminal block connector on the board comprises 66 terminal board points arranged in two rows of screw-type terminals, with sequential numbering and odd numbers at the top and even numbers at the bottom.

 Relay Controls

-• Each relay on the STBA board has a contact rating of 120 V, 0.5 A. Two of these relays are internally controlled by 24 V dc, while the third is controlled by a 115 V ac input.
+• Each relay on the board has a contact rating of 120 V, 0.5 A. Two of these relays are internally controlled by 24 V dc, while the third is controlled by a 115 V ac input.

 • The other four relays can be controlled by 115 V ac inputs or 24 V dc software-controlled outputs via hardware jumpers.
 A jumper can direct one set of contacts from each of these relays to a digital control input.